 Claudia plays fetch and carry for a while.
 Where-are-the-big-nails?
 Will-you-help-me-hold-this-ladder?
 Where-the-hell’d-I-set-that-hammer-down?
 That kind of stuff.
 When things truly get underway, she moves into the house to check the emergency supplies.
 The can opener is stashed next to the neat rows of canned goods in the mud room.
 New batteries go in all the flashlights.
 Water jugs are inventoried and judged sufficient.

 The small horde of people come inside out of the rain and need to be dried off and smoothed out.
 Ruby Gerritson comes inside after giving herself a dog-like shake on the back steps and seems to sort herself out without trying much, rain rolling off her tattered denim shirt, her greying red hair still held in two tight braids.
 Her husband Drake settles the kids in a tidy heap in a safe place away from the windows and starts telling them a tall tale.

 Just when everyone pauses to take a deep breath, there is a commotion outside.
 Pen and Ruby go outside to check it out.
 Ruby produces a shotgun from God-knows-where.
 It sounds like she’s growling deep in her throat, but it might just be the wind howling.

-Pen comes back in looking like his feathers have been ruffled, more rattled than Grace has ever seen him.
+Pen comes back in looking like his feathers have been ruffled, more rattled than Claudia has ever seen him.
 More people gush into the house and need to be tended to.
 They look like they’ve been rolling around in a muddy ditch somewhere, and they smell of faintly of bug.
-Pen seems to know some of them and accept the others, so Grace relaxes.
+Pen seems to know some of them and accept the others, so Claudia relaxes.
 The shotgun is put away.